ani-sh2301/telco_churn/README.md

 For the telco company to expand its clientele, its number of new customers must exceed its churn rate.<br>
 Several factors can influence a customer's decision to leave, such as:
 <li><b>Service quality, Pricing, Customer service, Usage patterns.</b></li>
-To predict churn, we need to analyze various types of data, like:<br>
+To predict churn, we need to analyze various types of data, like:
 <li><b>Customer demographics, Usage patterns, Service interactions, Billing information.</b></li>

 The dataset used in this project: Telco Customer Churn<br>